This text is translated into Russian by google automatic human level neural machine.

 Head of the Center for Japanese Studies of the Institute of Far Eastern Studies

-At a press conference, Trump said about Abe: "He will knock them out of the sky when he completes the purchase of a large amount of additional military equipment from the United States."
-True, Japanese commentators immediately noticed that, in accordance with its peaceful constitution, Japan could shoot down foreign missiles only when they were aimed at Japan itself, or if their debris fell on its territory.
-Although some determined members of the ruling Liberal Democratic Party still admit the possibility that Japan, as an ally of the United States, will shoot down missiles aimed at the island of Guam, where the American major air force base is located.
+At the press conference, Trump said of Abe: "He will knock them out of the sky when he completes the acquisition of a large amount of additional military equipment from the United States."
+True, Japanese commentators immediately noticed that, in accordance with its peaceful constitution, Japan can shoot down foreign missiles only when they are aimed at Japan itself, or if their debris falls on its territory.
+Although some determined members of the ruling Liberal Democratic Party still admit the possibility that Japan, as an ally of the United States, will shoot down missiles aimed at the island of Guam, where the American large air base is located.

-It is noteworthy that being in the Japanese capital within the reach of North Korean missiles, Trump unprecedentedly inflated his hostile rhetoric at the DPRK.
-He called Pyongyang "a threat to the civilized world" and, justifying his expressions, said: "Some say that my rhetoric is very strong, but look at what has happened to weak rhetoric over the past 25 years."
+It is noteworthy that, while in the Japanese capital within the reach of North Korean missiles, Trump has unprecedentedly inflated his hostile rhetoric against the DPRK.
+He called Pyongyang "a threat to the civilized world" and, justifying his expressions, said: "Some say that my rhetoric is very strong, but look what has happened to the weak rhetoric over the past 25 years."

-For his part, Abe took a much tougher stand against North Korea than his predecessors as prime minister of Japan.
-He repeatedly spoke in support of Trump's statement that when dealing with Pyongyang, the US holds "all options on the table."
-In early November, Abe announced new sanctions against several dozen official representatives of the DPRK.
-According to the Japan Times, Japan is already seeking funds to purchase from the United States interceptor missiles SM3, which have greater accuracy and range, as well as other advanced missile defense systems.
+For his part, Abe has taken a much tougher stance on North Korea than his predecessors as Japanese prime minister.
+He has repeatedly spoken in support of Trump's claim that in dealing with Pyongyang, the United States has "all options on the table."
+In early November, Abe announced new sanctions against several dozen DPRK officials.
+According to the Japan Times, Japan is already seeking funds from the United States to acquire the SM3 interceptor missiles, which have greater accuracy and range, and other advanced missile defense systems.

-The newspaper believes that Trump and Abe established a personal friendship relationship, which was further strengthened during meetings, telephone conversations and in the process of playing golf.
-During the game, the two leaders frankly discussed the pressing issues of international life and Japanese-American relations.
-At the final banquet Abe called Trump "dear friend" and praised the results of what he called "golf diplomacy."
+The newspaper believes that Trump and Abe have developed a relationship of personal friendship, which has been further strengthened through meetings, phone calls and golf.
+During the game, the two leaders frankly discussed pressing issues of international life and Japanese-American relations.
+At the closing banquet, Abe called Trump a "dear friend" and praised the results of what he called "golf diplomacy."

-Apparently, not without a back thought, to reinforce the image of the “evil and cruel North Korean regime” Trump, accompanied by his wife Melanie, met with representatives of Japanese families, whose members were abducted by North Korean special services in the 70-80 of the last century to teach the Japanese language its spies.
-During this touching scene, the whole country, where the solution to the “problem of abducted compatriots” acquired the character of a nationwide idea, watched with bated breath.
-Trump publicly promised to work on the return of the abductees to their families and said that "this is a very, very sad series of stories we have heard about."
+Apparently, not without a second thought to strengthen the image of the "evil and cruel North Korean regime", Trump, accompanied by his wife Melania, met with representatives of Japanese families whose members were abducted by the DPRK special services in the 70s and 80s of the last century to teach Japanese to her spies.
+The whole country, where the solution to the “problem of kidnapped compatriots” acquired the character of a national idea, was watching this touching scene with bated breath.
+Trump publicly pledged to work on bringing the abductees back to their families and said that "this is a very, very sad set of stories that we have heard about."

-In general, Japan gave Trump a warm welcome, starting with a solemn meeting with a guard of honor and ending with an audience in the imperial palace of Emperor Akihito and his wife, Empress Michiko.
-Part of the pathetic performance was the traditional Japanese feeding by two leaders of ornamental carps in a pond in the center of Tokyo.
-True, there the action went on an unplanned scenario.
-Unlike Abe, who, in accordance with the Japanese tradition, fed fish with a spoon in small portions, the impatient Trump immediately poured into the water the entire box with fish treats.
+In general, Japan gave Trump a warm welcome, ranging from a solemn meeting with a guard of honor and ending with an audience at the imperial palace with Emperor Akihito and his wife, Empress Michiko.
+Part of the pretentious performance was the traditional Japanese feeding of decorative carp by the two leaders in a pond in central Tokyo.
+True, there the action went according to an unplanned scenario.
+Unlike Abe, who, in accordance with Japanese tradition, spoon-fed fish in small portions, the impatient Trump immediately poured the entire box of fish treats into the water.

-At the same time, serious differences between Japan and the United States on a number of issues cast a shadow over Abe and Trump's exalted men's friendship.
-Trump bluntly declared to his Japanese counterpart that Japan has for decades defeated in bilateral relations, and called trade deals with it "unfair and undiscovered."
-Speaking to the leaders of the Japanese and American business circles, he promised to reformat the Japanese-American trade, but did not specify how he would reduce the huge deficit in trade with Japan, which last year amounted to about 70 billion dollars.
+At the same time, serious disagreements between Japan and the United States over a number of issues cast a shadow on their male friendship, which Abe and Trump extolled.
+Trump bluntly told his Japanese counterpart that Japan had been winning in bilateral relations for decades, and called trade deals with it "dishonest and undiscovered."
+Speaking to Japanese and American business leaders, he pledged to reformat Japanese-American trade, but did not elaborate on how he would reduce the huge trade deficit with Japan, which last year totaled roughly $ 70 billion.

-Tokyo fears that in such a format, Washington will have much more opportunities to wring out Japan's hands at trade negotiations.
-In order not to cloud his friendships with prosaic problems, the leaders of Japan and the US agreed to lower the "unpleasant work" for their deputies - Deputy Prime Minister Taro Aso and Vice President Mike Pens, who will conduct complex trade negotiations.
-In the meantime, Tokyo hopes to complete the creation and lead the TTP without US participation.
+Tokyo strongly fears that in this format, Washington will have much more opportunity to twist Japan's arms in trade negotiations.
+In order not to darken their friendship with prosaic problems, the leaders of Japan and the United States agreed to let the "unpleasant work" on their deputies - Deputy Prime Minister Taro Aso and Vice President Mike Pence, who will have to conduct difficult trade negotiations.
+Meanwhile, Tokyo hopes to complete and lead the TPP without US involvement.

-However, at a press conference on the same day, Secretary-General of the Cabinet Yoshihide Suga somewhat cooled the vein of the American leader, saying: “Armaments for the Self-Defense Forces are acquired systematically on the basis of the Guiding Principles of the National Defense Program and the Medium-Term Defense Program, including weapons manufactured in the USA” .
-Although, as the mentioned newspaper writes, during the administration of Shinzo Abe, purchases of military equipment from the United States are already growing at a space pace.
+True, at a press conference on the same day, Cabinet General Secretary Yoshihide Suga somewhat chilled the ardor of the American leader, saying: "Armaments for the Self-Defense Forces are acquired systematically on the basis of the Guiding Principles of the National Defense Program and Medium Term Defense Program, including weapons produced in the United States." ...
+Although, as the aforementioned newspaper writes, under the Shinzo Abe administration, purchases of military equipment from the United States are already growing at a cosmic pace.

-However, the proposed acquisition of the latest US missile defense systems in order to protect Japan from North Korean missiles will be useless against North Korean refugees who may rush into Japan in the event of the collapse of the Kim Jong-un regime.
-There are fears in the country that among them there may be terrorists who try to sabotage Japanese nuclear power plants.
-The sad consequences of the accident at the Fukushima-1 NPP that occurred in March of the 2011 year are still not completely eliminated.
+However, the alleged acquisitions of the latest American missile defense systems in order to protect Japan from North Korean missiles will be useless against North Korean refugees who could pour into Japan in the event of the collapse of the Kim Jong-un regime.
+There are fears in the country that among them there may be terrorists who will try to arrange sabotage at Japanese nuclear power plants.
+The tragic consequences of the accident at the Fukushima-1 nuclear power plant, which occurred in March 2011, have not yet been completely eliminated.